roman-milk/roman-milk.github.io/your-mom-is-passed-out.md

  I reached down and touched her, sliding my thumb over her puffy mounds, opening her up, exposing her tender little love button.
 I slid my thumb inside her pussy, above my cock, reveling in her wetness.
 She may not know what was going on consciously, but her sweet pussy sure as hell did.
 Pulling out my thumb, I rubbed her clit, varying the pressure, rubbing little circles, checking to see how her pussy responded for me.

  I was sure I felt her tightening, clutching my cock with her moist folds.
 I couldn't believe how easy it was to stay hard for her, and I wanted to play a different way.
-Report_Story #3